trustwallet/developer/wallet-core/building.md

 ./build/tests/tests tests --gtest_filter=*
 ```

-The generate-cmake-make-test steps are also available together in this script:
+The generate-cmake-make-test steps are also available together in one script:

 ```shell
 ./tools/build-and-test